Michaela-K/bookit/README.md

    cd bookit
    npm install
    ```
-3. Set Up Configuration in React App - In your React project, create a ".env" file in the root directory - Add your configuration to this file as environment variables:
+3. Set Up Configuration in React App -
+In your React project, create a ".env" file in the server directory - Add your configuration to this file as environment variables:
    ```sh
     REACT_PORT=
     REACT_DB_PORT=